photo of Charlottenburg Palace (Schloss Charlottenburg) in Berlin

 After the mid-noon Mass at the St. Albert Magnus Church in Berlin, we headed off to the Charlottenburg Palace (Schloss Charlottenburg) since it’s within the same district of Charlottenburg.
 The Charlottenburg Palace, built in the 17th century, is Berlin’s largest palace.
 We brought with us lots of food (yup, we’re not just travel bugs but pacmans as well) in the car and had a picnic at one of the benches in the palace grounds.

-photo of front entrance gate Charlottenburg Palace (Schloss Charlottenburg) in Berlin
+front entrance gate of the Charlottenburg Palace (Schloss Charlottenburg) in Berlin

 At the Charlottenburg Palace gate